 by Strephon Kaplan-Williams

-* Kaplan-Williams has taken mentally unbalanced dreamers sometime through their nightmare situations, dreams of disaster and loss dreamed over and over again, but with appropriate interventions.
+* Kaplan-Williams has taken mentally unbalanced dreamers sometimes through their nightmare situations, dreams of disaster and loss dreamed over and over again, but with appropriate interventions.